AI Integration

 Where new capabilities start to show up.

-Strategic AI programs don't optimize existing workflows — they create operating leverage that wasn't previously available at your scale.
+Strategic AI programs don't optimize existing workflows — they create capabilities that weren't previously available at your scale.
 A small manufacturer gains visual quality inspection that previously required dedicated QC staff or expensive vision systems.
 A services business gets demand forecasting that was once only accessible to companies with data science teams.
 A property manager gets predictive maintenance scheduling that extends equipment life and reduces emergency repair costs.

 The financial profile of these engagements is different from the automation tracks.
 ROI timelines are longer — typically 3-6 months to validate and 6-12 months to reach steady-state returns — because discovery, data preparation, and model tuning take real work.
 But the upside is correspondingly larger: businesses deploying custom AI capabilities in competitive niches report gaining pricing power, faster time-to-market, and operational advantages that generic SaaS tools cannot replicate.